matomo-org/developer-documentation/docs/generated/master/Piwik/Settings/UserSetting.md

 Describes a per user setting.

-Each user will be able to change this setting but each user can set a different value.
-Changes from one user will not affect other users.
+Each user will be able to change this setting for themselves, but not for other users.

 Methods
 -------